THE ROUTE TO THE VINEYARD

 By the early 1990s, Eduardo had assumed control of the wine business from his father.
 And by this time, Alfonso had also stopped playing polo.
 It was therefore at this point that Eduardo approached his father and suggested that they should plant vines on Alfonso’s prized polo field in order to make an outstanding wine of the utmost quality.
 Alfonso could see the logic of the proposition and shared Eduardo’s belief in the potential of the estate’s historic terroir.
 And so, he willingly gave his consent.

-In 1992, a tightly defined 15-hectare vineyard was carefully planted with vines produced through massal selection from the best Cabernet Sauvignon material in the family’s vineyards.
+In 1992, a tightly defined 15-hectare vineyard was carefully planted with vines produced through massal selection from the best Cabernet Sauvignon grapes in the family’s vineyards.
 A year later, Don Alfonso passed away, so he never saw or tasted the finished wine that was named after him.
 It is for this reason that his son Eduardo became so passionate in his quest to honour his father’s legacy through this wine.
 More than anything, Eduardo and his family have sought to create and craft the ultimate expression of this vineyard, as a permanent tribute to Don Alfonso’s passion for wine and his constant pursuit of excellence.